GoogleCloudPlatform/professional-services-data-validator/README.md

   --partition-num [1-1000], -pn [1-1000]
                         Number of partitions/config files to generate
                         In case this value exceeds the row count of the source/target table, it will be decreased to max(source_row_count, target_row_count)
-  [--partition-key PARTITION_KEY, -partkey PARTITION_KEY]
-                        Column on which the partitions would be generated.
-Column type must be integer.
-Defaults to Primary key
   [--filters SOURCE_FILTER:TARGET_FILTER]
                         Colon separated string values of source and target filters.
                         If target filter is not provided, the source filter will run on source and target tables.